GJChaitin/unknowable/README.md

 File extensions ending in `.l` are LISP programs; extensions ending in `.r` is output from running the program through the LISP interpreter.

+File names that start in `x` are debugged and extended versions of their corresponding name without the `x`.
+For example `xgodel3.l` is an extended version of `godel3.l`.

 Running the C LISP interpreter
 ------------------------------